 Poor road conditions in Nepal, combined with the effects of monsoon rains lead to a high rate of road traffic accidents.
 In a five-month period in 2017 more than 1,100 people died in traffic accidents.

-Serious Crime is low, but opportunistic robberies can be a problem
+Serious Crime in Nepal is low, but opportunistic robberies can be a problem

 While the rates of serious crime are low in Nepal you should still be aware of your surroundings and protect valuables.
 We always travel with a portable safe from Pacsafe and secure our valuables in it in the room when we leave.
-Our 15-liter Pacsafe can fit two laptops, two kindles, and a camera, passports, and money in it.
-We locked out valuables inside it when we trekked to Everest base camp and left it in our hotel in Kathmandu.
+Our 15-liter Pacsafe can fit two laptops, two kindles, a camera, passports, and money in it.
+We locked out valuables inside it when we trekked to Everest Base Camp and left it in our hotel in Kathmandu.

 Adventure activities come with higher risks of injury

 Nepal is a malarial and dengue fever area

 Malaria is endemic in Nepal, although most visitors won’t travel to the areas most affected.
 There is not thought to be a malaria risk in Kathmandu, Pokhara, or the trekking regions.
 There has, however, been a dengue fever outbreak in southeast Nepal.
 Dengue is a mosquito-borne disease that may cause a high fever, headache, vomiting, muscle, and joint pains.
 Treatment may require hospitalization.

 Safe drinking water is not always provided in Nepal